7 The CEO strikes back: Supercharging the dashboard

 - Using query parameters to enable deeplinks in a Streamlit app

-If chapter 6 was about launching a dashboard based on user requirements, chapter 7 is about landing it, addressing our users' concerns, and iterating on the app to ensure quality and satisfaction.
+If chapter 6 was about launching a dashboard based on user requirements, chapter 7 is about landing it, addressing users’ concerns, and iterating on the app to ensure quality and satisfaction.